JDudaGolawska/Movin-Motor-Vocal-Paper-/README.md

 Duda-Goławska, J., Laudańska, Z., Babis, K., Malinowska-Korczak, A., Radkowska-Palińska, A., & Tomalski, P. ().
 Vocalisations are coupled with movements of all limbs from early infancy throughout infancy.

 # Contact
-Any missing function  or questions about the code please contact jduda (at) psych.pan.pl
+Please contact jduda (at) psych.pan for any missing function or questions about the code.pl